h4writer/droneshowcreator/docs/discription_start_page.rst

     - Default drone size

-      *Here the size of the drone is entered and expressed in meters.
-Example 0.4 = a drone of 40 cm in size is used.
-It is important that this parameter is entered correctly to obtain a reliable ratio in the simulation.*
+      *The size of the drone is entered here and expressed in meters.
+Example 0.4 = a 40 cm drone.
+It is important that this parameter is entered correctly to get a reliable ratio in the simulation.*

 3.1.2 Edit